 The Hochschule für Technik Stuttgart has been training students since 1832, and the original winter school for craftsmen has long since become a modern University of Applied Sciences.
 Three faculties offer 35 bachelor's and master's degree courses.
 The university is characterised by inter-faculty projects and contacts to numerous companies in Stuttgart and the region as an attractive business location.

 The students appreciate the central inner-city campus.
-Fields of study are architecture, civil engineering, building physics, computer science, interior design, mathematics, geomatics and business management.
+Fields of study are architecture, civil engineering, building physics, computer science, mathematics, geomatics and business management.
 The practice-oriented education is characterized by supervision in small learning and semester units and the professional experience of all professors.
 A one-semester practical study project is integrated in all bachelor's programmes.
 Through this practical semester our students gain valuable first work experience during their studies and establish contacts with companies and offices.

 In Baden-Württemberg, located in the south-west of Germany, you'll find 25 Universities of Applied Sciences.
 Around one third of all students in Baden-Württemberg are enrolled at Universities of Applied Sciences.the (in German: Hochschule für Angewandte Wissenschaften - HAW).